DoctorPCOD/DoctorPCOD/labs/code_rubric.md

   - Not using `const` correctly
 - Code is in the `loop` function that should be in the `setup` function
 - Using conditional logic such as `if (a == 1)` instead of `if (a)` (comparing Boolean variables to `TRUE` or `1`)
+- Incorrect array size
+  - Character buffer in integer/long to string conversion has too many elements
+- Declaring array indexed elements before or after declaring the array, rather than declaring them at the same time as the array[^4]

 ## Qualitative Issues
 Good vibes only.
 Here are some code vibe-killers.
 This is not an exhaustive list and I will likely add to it as I read other people's (but definitely not your) code.

 - Hard to follow
   - No comments kill code that's hard to follow
+- Incorrect or conflicting keywords
+  - Using `static` on a global and/or `volatile` variable
 - Functions are given generic names that don't correspond to their functionality (for example, a function is called `external` or `externalFunction`)
 - Ugly
   - `if (x) {some code; }` all on the same line (curly brackets are not needed if `some code` is on the same line as the `if` statement)